reduxjs/redux/docs/advanced/AsyncActions.md

 ## Async Action Creators

 Finally, how do we use the synchronous action creators we [defined earlier](#synchronous-action-creators) together with network requests?
 The standard way to do it with Redux is to use the redux-thunk middleware.
-We'll explain how middleware works in general [later](Middleware.md); for now, the important thing you need to know is that, by using this specific middleware, an action creator, instead of returning an action object, can return a function - this way, the function creator becomes a [thunk](https://en.wikipedia.org/wiki/Thunk).
+We'll explain how middleware works in general [later](Middleware.md); for now, there is just one important thing you need to know: by using this specific middleware, an action creator can return a function instead an action object.
+ This way, the function creator becomes a [thunk](https://en.wikipedia.org/wiki/Thunk).

-The function returned by the action creator will get executed by the redux-thunk middleware, and doesn't need to be pure; it is thus allowed to have side effects, including executing asynchronous API calls.
+When a function creator returns a function, that function will get executed by the redux-thunk middleware.
+This function doesn't need to be pure; it is thus allowed to have side effects, including executing asynchronous API calls.
 The function can also dispatch actions - like those synchronous actions we defined earlier.

-We can still define these special thunk action creators inside action.js:
+We can still define these special thunk action creators inside our action.js file:

 #### `actions.js`